God Will Never Give Up On You

 “Don’t you see?
 You’ll never be free,” he says.
 “You’ll always be bound to this.
 What makes you think anybody could forgive you?
 You’ve disappointed God.
 You let Him down.
 You had your chance, and you blew it.”

 You fear there’s too much truth to his words.
 Can God really forgive you again?
 Aren’t you just another lost cause?
 A failure He’s tired of putting up with?
+But even in your deepest regret, you need to remember that God will never give up on you.
+No matter how many times you fall, His grace remains.

 If these questions are tormenting you, consider this verse from Psalms,

-The Secret that Weighs on You
+The Secret That Weighs On You

 Maybe your sin isn’t the habitual type.
 Maybe you committed one sin long ago that still haunts you to this day.
 It’s the one thing you’ve never told anyone—that day you visited the abortion clinic, the moment of the inappropriate IM chat, or the time you skimmed money off the top at work or school.